The Red Sea Atlas

 The Red Sea Atlas is provided as-is.
 We make reasonable efforts to keep it available and accurate but cannot guarantee uninterrupted access or the accuracy of all community-contributed content.
 We are not responsible for the actions of individual members.

 We do not sell your personal data.
 We do not run advertising.
-We collect the information you provide on signup and in your profile, and we use it only to operate the platform and communicate with you about your membership.
+We collect the information you provide on signup and in your profile, along with usage data about how you interact with the platform, including the pages you view while you are signed in.
+We use this information only to operate and improve the Atlas and to communicate with you about your membership.
+Full detail on what we collect and why is set out in our Privacy Policy.

 These terms may be updated from time to time.
 Continued use of the platform after an update constitutes acceptance of the revised terms.